ADVANTICS/documentation/products/adm-pc-bi25/docs/6_Setting_up_ADM_PC_BI25.md

 | 7 | CAN LOW | Twisted pair between 6,7 |
 | 8 | Signal ground | Interface ground |

+> [!NOTE]
+> ADVANTICS has a stock of the mating CPT connector already crimped and ready to use.
+Contact us for purchase information.'

 ## 5.6.
 Module Chaining